 FTP Download (optional)

 Tradebox can read CSV files from your PC or local network, or from an FTP server.
 If using FTP, enter the server address along with a username and password that Tradebox will use to access your FTP.

-The server address should specify the exact location where your files will be created (in our example, Tradebox is looking for a folder called 'CSV' on the root of the FTP and will download any .csv files within this folder).
+The server address should specify the exact location where your files will be created (in our example, Tradebox is looking for a folder called 'CSV' on the root of the FTP and will download a file called orders.csv).